chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 **Proof sketch**{:.label #DepthSeparationProof}
-  High level idea: (a) observe that any ReLU network $g$ simulates a piecewise linear function. (b) prove that the number of pieces in the range of $g$ grows polynomially with width but exponentially in depth.
+  High level idea: (a) observe that any ReLU network $f$ simulates a piecewise linear function. (b) prove that the number of pieces in the range of $f$ grows polynomially with width but exponentially in depth. (c) construct a "hard" function $g$ which has exponentially many pieces, and therefore cannot be simulated with shallow-but-wide networks.
   **_(COMPLETE)_.**
 {:.proof}